seibert-media/erpnext-docker/README.md

-# ERPNext Base Docker Image
+# ERPNext Docker Image

-This image can be used as base docker image for ERPNext.
+This image can be used to run ERPNext in production within Docker.

-## Local
+## Run with docker-compose

-build or pull erpnext image
+Build or pull ERPNext image.

 Pull: